IGVF-DACC/terra-billing-alert/README.md

 Set retry as 1 and test the cron job.

-# How to test it on Google Cloud Shell
+# (Optional for debugging) How to test it on Google Cloud Shell

 Define the above environment variables (e.g. `export WORKSPACE_NAMESPACE="IGVF-DACC"`).
 Make a copy of your service account's key JSON file on your home on Cloud Shell and define it as `GOOGLE_APPLICATION_CREDENTIALS`.
 ```bash